 - Joint Disorders and Osteoarthritis: Orthopedic implant prostheses (e.g. knee prosthesis) placed on joints such as the knee and hip in cases of advanced joint calcification (arthrosis) or serious joint injuries allow the patient to move painlessly.

 - Muscular and Nervous System Diseases: Patients who have had a stroke or neurological diseases that cause muscle weakness can lead to loss of function.
-Ankle orthosis is used for drop foot syndrome and hand orthosis for loss of hand function to increase the patient’s functional skills.
+Ankle orthosis is used for drop foot syndrome.
+Hand orthosis is used for loss of hand function.
+Both aim to increase the patient’s functional skills.

-- Orthopedic Injuries: During the healing process after sports injuries, ligament ruptures or fractures, orthoses are used to control the movement of the relevant area.
+- Orthopedic Injuries: During the healing process after sports injuries, ligament ruptures, or fractures, orthoses are used.
+They help control the movement of the relevant area.
 For example, the use of knee braces is common in the rehabilitation of someone who has undergone anterior cruciate ligament surgery.

 - Spine Problems: In the treatment of scoliosis (curvature of the spine), the corset supports the spine and prevents the curvature from progressing.
 In spinal fractures, orthoses are used to keep the body upright during the healing process.